reveng007/TryHackMe/README.md

         ssh -i id_rsa hades@10.10.251.32 -p $port
 done
 ```
-We got:
+Hell yaah!!
+We got a shell:

 &nbsp;
 ![alt text](https://github.com/Soumyanil-Biswas/TryHackMe-The-Server-From-Hell/blob/main/images/ssh_port_entry.png?raw=true)

 ### We can see that on port 3333, ssh was open...

 ### Now we can see that we got a shell, but it is not bash or any other normal shell.
-After a quick Google search, I came to know this is a rubi shell.
+After a quick Google search, I came to know this is a ruby shell.
 ### To get bash shell:
 ```
 irb(main):001:0> system("/bin/bash")